 I’m having a creative meditative slumber when the phone rings.
 I’m not happy to have my inspiration shredded like this (I’m a writer and creative napping is part of the job), but I crawl out from under the blanket on the sofa and pick up the phone.
 I offer my usual cheery hello, because that’s just how I answer the phone.
 Outside it’s snowing.
 It’s our fourth winter in Armenia.

 “Hello,” I sing, in English, just so he’ll get the message I’m a foreigner.
 And he does: He slams down the phone.
+This is the usual response to my English hello.

 I go to the kitchen and put water on for tea.
 My creative nap spoiled, I might as well have tea and paint my nails.
 We’re going out tonight and I’m trying for a bit of glamor.
+This is Armenia, and glamor is important, trust me.

 The phone rings again.
 I am expecting this.
 It usually takes the caller a minute or so to recover from the shock of my chirpy hello before giving it another try.

 We have no answering machine and no caller id, which means that you never really know who’s on the other end unless you pick up the receiver.
 Since I am an optimistic person and hope springs eternal, I cannot NOT answer the phone when it rings.
-After all, it could be the news that my latest Harlequin romance novel has made the New York Times Best Seller List, or a long lost mystery relative has bequeathed me a beach house on the Italian Riviera.
+After all, it could be the news that my latest Harlequin romance novel has made the New York Times Best Seller List, or that a long-lost mystery relative has bequeathed me a beach house on the Italian Riviera.
 So I answer, chanting my perky English greeting.

 “Who would you like to speak to?”
 I say, speaking in English to make my point once again that I am not Annahit or Ruzan or Davit or whomever it is he thinks I should be.